What Skin Experts Want You to Know About Showering in the Winter

 Morning or Night?

-According to Dr. Ava Shamban, Beverly Hills Dermatologist and founder of SKINxFIVE, there are pros and cons to both times of day.
-One isn’t necessarily better than the other and if you’re in a really cold spot, partial cleaning is also an option.
+According to Ava Shamban, MD, Beverly Hills dermatologist and founder of SKINxFIVE, there are pros and cons to both times of day.
+One isn’t necessarily better than the other, and if you’re in a really cold spot, partial cleaning is also an option.

 “Understanding the needs of your skin and what kind of work will determine the time,” she says.
 “Also, keep in mind that you can do partial showers, like top and tails if you’re oily or need to apply deodorant twice a day.”